 Marketing Cloud has a range of ‘Builders’ and ‘Studios’, some of which require specialization.
 Data management in Marketing Cloud is more complex than in Pardot, often requiring development knowledge.

-To conclude, the time required to learn Pardot is far less than Marketing Cloud.
+To summarize, the time required to learn Pardot (Account Engagement) is far less than Marketing Cloud.

 Can You Use Both Marketing Cloud and Pardot?